Black-capped squirrel monkey: Social systems

 The black-capped squirrel monkey is found in female dominated troops of around 45 to 75 monkeys, unlike its relative the Common squirrel monkey which habitually lives in male dominated troops of around 15 to 50.
 Similar to most other species of monkeys, female Saimiri boliviensis will remain in the troop into which they are born, while males are more likely to be excluded by more dominant females.
 When they reach sexual maturity, male Black-capped squirrel monkeys will disperse from their natal troop into smaller all-male groups, and will eventually join a larger mixed-sex troop, often together with other males from the all-male group.
+The females use an egalitarian social structure instead of a dominant hierarchy and will actively exclude males to the periphery of the group.
 Black-capped squirrel monkey troops display high levels of aggression between females.
 Female monkeys will often compete with other female members of the troop to determine access to resources, however it has been observed that despite heavy competition for food they still prefer to live in large groups in order to reduce the likelihood of predation.

+Often black-capped squirrel monkeys will socialize with other species of monkeys: primarily Cebus and Saguinus monkeys for the benefits of their alerting behavior and access to resources.
+Cebus has a distinct and developed predator alarm system that is highly accurate.
+Saimiri boliviensis benefits from this because their alerts are more likely to be false alarms, and the extra surveillance during feeding increases their chance of survival.
+This is important because Saimiri boliviensis forage quickly and the males have little genetic stake in protecting group members; thus, both factors leave members more vulnerable to predators.
+Secondly, squirrel monkeys receive more access to resources by staying with Cebus and Saguinus.
+The other species can forage large fruits and nuts that are normally too hard for squirrel monkeys to access.
+Furthermore, the Cebus monkeys are better at finding ripe fruit crops.
+The relationships between these species are usually nonhostile, but when food is scarce or the foraging areas are small, there can be increased aggression towards Saimiri boliviensis by the other species due to feelings of possession over the discovered feeding site.
+In these instances, Saimiri boliviensis are only scared away temporarily and not fully excluded.